mims-harvard/TxGNN/README.md

 ### Splits

-There are numerous splits prepared in .
+There are numerous splits prepared in TxGNN.
 You can switch among them in the `TxData.prepare_split(split = 'XXX', seed = 42)` function.

 - `complex_disease` is the systematic split in the paper, where we first sample a set of diseases and then move all of their treatments to test set such that these diseases have zero treatments in training.
 - Disease area split first obtains a set of diseases in a disease area using disease ontology and move all of their treatments to the test set and then further removes a fraction of local neighborhood around these diseases to simulate the lack of molecular mechanism characterization of these diseases.
 There are five disease areas: `cell_proliferation`, `mental_health`, `cardiovascular`, `anemia`, `adrenal_gland`